arundquist/synchronous-dashboard/README.md

 * Make a copy of the [Google Sheets template](https://docs.google.com/spreadsheets/d/1LkzJapJFeiI61kn92gD0otYyFZsRfUg0wAGea4jzBB8/edit?usp=sharing)
 * Open the script editor in google sheets (Tools -> Script editor)
 * Update the user email in "code.gs"
+* Update the google drive folder in "code.gs"
 * Update the "pusher" variable in "main.html" with the appropriate information from your pusher account
 * Update the "pvals" variable in "pusher.gs" with the appropriate information from your pusher account
 * Go to "Publish -> Deploy as web app" and make a new version, deciding who has access.